 According to the data available on the Georgia Governor’s Office of Highway Safety website, out of the 1,430 fatalities and 19,406 serious injuries registered in 2015, 15% referred to pedestrians.
 Starting from this data, the 5-year trends suggest 344 pedestrians will lose their lives in traffic accidents in 2018, compared to 193 in 2015.

 The situation is similar or even worse in Rockdale County, where many people rely on walking to get from one point to another and access public transportation.
-For these cases, there are Conyers pedestrian accident lawyers are there to help the victims seek the compensation they deserve.
+For these cases, there are Conyers pedestrian accident lawyers who are there to help the victims seek the compensation they deserve.

 What Are the Leading Causes of Rockdale County Accidents?